kislerdm/dwh_coding_exercise/README.md

     - location: city, district, street, house number, longitude, latitude
     - agency fact data: agency name, agent name, email, phone number provided as unchanged raw data for DWH engineer user/role and as GDPR compliant/anonymised data accessible to BI
     - flat advertisement meta data: is active, when created, when updated, has flat's pictures
-    <p><i>plus</i> any dimensions you would find useful for analysis

-<em>Note</em>: preserve all raw data imported into pipeline, but make only required dimensions accessible to an end user.

 2. Build a star, or snowflake (the one which you think is more appropriate) data model in the DB of your choice.